 As a member of the Indiana National Guard, you’ve earned your way to higher education, a bolder career and a brighter future.
 From ASVAB improvement, qualifications and approvals to tuition assistance, GI Bill and stipends, the path forward isn’t always clear.
 Thankfully, we are here to help you fund your future and take the hassle out of using your benefits so you don't have to do it alone.
 Whether you are just beginning your journey, approaching graduation or somewhere in between, Education Services will guide you toward your best future.

 If you’re planning on attending college, the Indiana National Guard can help you on your way with comprehensive resources that help you achieve your educational goals and secure a better future for yourself and your family.
 The INNG Education Office serves, advises and assists members of the Guard by providing comprehensive resources so you can make the most of your education benefits.
 We help you learn about federal and state tuition assistance, the GI Bill, how to sign up for education counseling or testing, and more.
 Soldiers can earn tuition benefits through scholarships and financial aid programs and take advantage of testing and other services.
-The National Guard Supplemental Grant guarantees that up to 100 percent of certain tuition costs will be met by the State of Indiana for eligible Guard members who apply.
+The National Guard Supplemental Grant (NGSG) guarantees that up to 100 percent of certain tuition costs will be met by the state of Indiana for eligible Guard members who apply.

 Indiana Army National Guard

 Education Services Office, Bldg.
-1, Room 2304
+1, Room 2300

 2002 South Holt Road